kirill-kniazev/wIR-PHI/docs/README.md

 This section introduces a new experimental feature for the wIR-PHI system: **widefield Mosaic**.

-The concept is simple: it combines the ideas of classical scanning IR-PHI and wIR-PHI, where widefield images are collected from different regions of the sample and stitched together to retrieve photothermal information over extremely large areas.
+The concept is straightforward: it combines the principles of classical scanning IR-PHI and wIR-PHI.
+Widefield images are collected from different regions of the sample and stitched together to retrieve photothermal information over extremely large areas.

 To run this feature, use the **wMosaic** script (`wMosaic.py` or `wMosaic.pyw`) located in the `extra` folder.
+The resulting data is stored in the `data` subfolder.

 <div align="center">
     <img src="Image_Scanning_GUI.png" width="35%">
 </div>

+To open the final images, use the **wMosaicViewer** script (`wMosaicViewer.py` or `wMosaicViewer.pyw`) located in the `extra` folder.

 Below is an example of full cheek cells imaged under different light illumination characteristics, highlighting different cell part resonances: